pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ## Value parameter comment

-Disallows comments to be placed at certain locations inside a value argument (list).
-A KDoc is allowed but must start on a separate line.
+Disallows comments to be placed at certain locations inside a value argument.

 === "[:material-heart:](#) Ktlint"

     ```kotlin
     class Foo1(
-        /** some comment */
+        /* some comment */
         bar = "bar"
     )
     class Foo2(
-        /* some comment */
-        bar = "bar"
-    )
-    class Foo3(
         // some comment
         bar = "bar"
     )